theWellHopeErr/order-in-restaurant/README.md

-# Freecharge Frontend Challenge - Order In Restaurant
+# Order In Restaurant

+An Online Restaurant with a variety of menu items along with an online payment gateway.
+This was initially developed for a task-based challenge for Freecharge using `React` library.

 ## Tech Stack Used